joshakaw/schwartz-data-viz/README.md

 This document provides a concise overview of the project's architecture, ideal for those new to full-stack development.

 ### **`Server/` (Python Flask Backend)**
 This directory holds all the code that runs on the server. **Flask**, a Python web framework, acts as the core of the application.
-It handles incoming requests from the frontend, processes data—which often involves interacting with a database—and sends back responses.
+It handles incoming requests from the frontend, processes dataâ€”which often involves interacting with a databaseâ€”and sends back responses.
 The backend exposes **API (Application Programming Interface) endpoints**, which are specific URLs that the frontend uses to request data or trigger actions.

 ### **`Client/` (React Frontend)**
 This directory contains all the code that runs in your web browser. **React**, a JavaScript library, is used to build the user interface (UI).
 It's responsible for the website's look, feel, and how users interact with it.
 The frontend makes **API calls** to the Flask backend to fetch data for display or to send user-entered data.